This article was updated in February 2019

-In general, however, when you sign a settlement agreement, you should assume that it draws a line under everything which has happened between you and your employer, and that you won’t be able to bring any type of claim against them unless it says otherwise.
+In general, however, when you sign a settlement agreement, you should assume that it draws a line under everything which has happened between you and your employer, and that you won’t be able to bring any type of claim against them.

 Why does the settlement agreement include a long list of irrelevant claims?